FEISystems/ms-macwis-prototype/README.md

 The footer of the home page includes an email address to report any site issues.
 For more information, see Section VIII <LINK to VIII.
 Reporting Prototype and Documentation Bugs>.

-The prototype components are described in detail in Section VII <LINK to VII.
-Release Notes>.
+The prototype components are described in detail in [Section VII: Release Notes](#vii----release-notes--version-10).

 #   III.
 Team Structure
 ##  A.	Composition